 The year 2000 was chosen as a baseline in order to take into account the significant investments that have been made over the past 15 years to reduce our GHG emissions.
 As required by the Greenhouse Gas Protocol, a recalculation of the baseline was completed in 2013 to reflect the mid-2012 acquisition of three new operations in Fairmont (West Virginia), Menominee (Michigan) and Saint-Félicien (Quebec).
 We sold the Fairmont pulp mill in November 2018 and the Catawba (South Carolina) pulp and paper mill in January 2019.
 In addition, GHG emissions from our landfill sites were added to our 2000, 2011, 2012 and subsequent inventories, and the GWP for CH4 (methane) and N2O (nitrous oxide) were updated following the U.S. Environmental Protection Agency (EPA) global warming potential corrections issued in November 2013 for these gases.

-Carbon Sinks and Avoided Emissions
+The Carbon Cycle, Carbon Sinks and Avoided Emissions

 For more information, check out our blog post on Avoiding Carbon Emissions by Building with Wood and the article that details 8 Things to Know About the Boreal Forest and Carbon.

 The diagram below illustrates the operational boundaries of the GHG emissions and carbon sinks attributed to the manufacture, delivery and end-use of our products.